 Machine learning will finally bring the word ‘smart’ across our devices to bear.
 Devices such as phones, watches, and home appliances have had limited levels of ‘intelligence’, but 2017 will see them take another big leap in building reactive systems – that is, systems within the device that allow the device to react differently after learning.

 Brands like Uber have set a precedent.
 Every second tech startup seems to the “The Uber of _____”.
 Customers are now used to having everything on demand through their phones.
 And in 2017, this trend is only going to get stronger.
-From rides to food deliveries to accommodation, online on demand apps will move into an even stronger territory.
+From rides to food deliveries to accommodation, online on-demand apps will move into the even stronger territory.

 While making predictions about future technology trends may seem like an exercise in futility, it pays to forecast imminent innovations or developments.
-From a business perspective, it allows marketers to plan their campaigns and budgets in advance.
+From a business perspective, it allows marketers to plan their campaigns and budgets.
 And, with all the possibility that’s on offer, it’s also really just quite fun to think about what the future holds.
 It’s not lost on us that future tech trends present an opportunity for new security threats.
-If you’re interested in where cyber security is moving, then read our latest article on how to protect your business.
+If you’re interested in where cybersecurity is moving, then read our latest article on how to protect your business.

 SMS and two-way channels, automation, call center integration, payments - do it all with Clickatell's Chat Commerce platform.